-A new tab will open where you’ll be on the FTX exchange.
+A new tab will open where you’ll be on the exchange of your choice.
 Once there you can see there are 3 markets: SOL/USD, SOL/USDT, and SOL/BTC.
 Decide which market you want to buy from and the amount of SOL you want.
-Once you have bought some SOL you can withdraw from FTX to your Phantom wallet.
+Once you have bought some SOL you can withdraw from an exchange to your Phantom wallet.
 You will then need to authenticate via SMS and click “Withdraw”.
-You won’t have to worry about fees when withdrawing your SOL from FTX.
+You won’t have to worry about fees when withdrawing your SOL from the exchange.
 After a few minutes, you’ll see your SOL appear in your Phantom wallet.

 Swapping tokens with Phantom wallet is now available and the experience is buttery smooth.
 Phantom wallet gets its liquidity from the deepest source with Raydium.
 In the future, Phantom plans to invest in a technique called “liquid aggregation” which ensures the user always gets the best price possible.
 Many new decentralized exchanges such as Orca, Mercurial, and Saber use this technique.

 Once you have set up your Phantom wallet in the browser (Chrome, Brave, Edge), you can then use your Ledger hardware wallet too.
 Head to this guide to make sure your Ledger is properly set up to interact with Solana.
 Please note that you must enable “blind signing” on your Ledger to be able to perform SPL token transactions.

 Plug your Ledger into your computer and make sure it is unlocked.
 Head to the Solana App on your Ledger.
 Open your Phantom wallet and open the account menu on the top left-hand side.
 Select “Add/Connect Wallet” from the menu.

 Once you’re in the Ledger connection flow, follow the onscreen steps.
 You will be prompted to select a USB device.
 Choose Ledger and click “Connect”.